What is the MAC?

 - Complimentary registration to the SHRM Annual Conference & Exposition.

-- Two nights (Thursday and Friday) hotel accommodations, including taxes, while attending the SHRM Annual Conference. & Exposition.
+- Four nights (Thursday , Friday, Saturday and Sunday) hotel accommodations, including taxes, while attending the MAC meetings held in conjunction with the SHRM Annual Conference & Exposition.

 - Invitation to the Partners Reception at the SHRM Annual Conference & Exposition.

-Complimentary registration for the SHRM Leadership Conference and four nights (Wednesday through Saturday) hotel accommodations.
+Complimentary registration for the SHRM Leadership Conference and three nights (Wednesday, Thursday and Friday) hotel accommodations including taxes.

 Complimentary registration for the SHRM Strategy Conference held annually.
 (The MAC's in-person Fall meeting is held in conjunction with this conference.)

 Why should I consider becoming a member of the MAC?

 While the expectations of the MAC members are high in terms of attendance at meetings and participation on conference calls, and the amount of effort required is consistently high throughout the term of office, the rewards are inviting and meaningful.
 As a MAC member, you represent the HR profession.
 You are also a direct link between the SHRM Board of Directors and the SHRM volunteer members in your Region.
 You represent the volunteers in your Region in speaking directly to the SHRM Board of Directors and to the SHRM executive staff, who factor the MAC’s input, feedback, and recommendations as they make decisions that affect the Society as a whole.

 Another reported significant benefit is the experience of working with a high-performing team and the personal/professional development gained from networking with other seasoned HR professionals from around the world.

 Previous MAC members have described their experience as one of high visibility and high recognition and of having felt a strong sense of being a contributor who “makes a difference.”